Gregg Allman: Mainstream success and fame (1972–1976)

 Band member relationships became increasingly frustrated, amplified by heavy drug and alcohol abuse.
 In January 1975, Allman began a relationship with pop star Cher—which made him more "famous for being famous than for his music", according to biographer Alan Paul.
 The sessions that produced 1975's Win, Lose or Draw, the last album by the original Allman Brothers Band, were disjointed and inconsistent.
-Upon its release, it was considered subpar and sold less than its predecessor; the band later remarked that they were "embarrassed" by the album.
+Upon its release, it was considered subpar and had disappointing sales; the band later remarked that they were "embarrassed" by the album.
 Though their relationships were fraying, the Allman Brothers Band went on tour for some of the biggest crowds of their career.
 Allman later pointed to a benefit for presidential candidate Jimmy Carter as the only real "high point" in an otherwise "rough, rough tour".
-The "breaking point" came when Allman testified in the trial of security man Scooter Herring, who was arrested and soon convicted on five counts of conspiracy to distribute cocaine.
+The "breaking point" came when Allman testified in the trial of band security man Scooter Herring, who was arrested and convicted on five counts of conspiracy to distribute cocaine.
 Bandmates considered Allman a "snitch", and he received death threats, leading to law enforcement protection.
 Herring received a 75-year prison sentence, but he only served eighteen months.
 The band refused to communicate with Allman after the ordeal and finally broke up.
 Leavell, Williams, and Jaimoe continued playing together in Sea Level, Betts formed Great Southern, and Allman founded the Gregg Allman Band.